breatheco-de/content/src/content/how-to/regex-wildcard.md

 The **wildcard** symbol is the dot `.`.
 Each dot will represent a new character.

 For what are used these **wildcards**?
 Simple!
-Let's say, you received a list of urls and you want to display only the ones that have a correct structure.
+Let's say, you received a list of URLs and you want to display only the ones that have a correct structure.

 Let's understand how a url is composed using as example `https:\\www.4geeks.com`: